Master of Science in Nursing

-The U.S. Bureau of Labor Statistics (BLS)1 is projecting that over the next decade, nursing will add more jobs to the nation’s economy than almost any other profession.
+The U.S. Bureau of Labor Statistics is projecting that through 2024, nursing will add more jobs to the nation’s economy than almost any other profession1.
 That job growth is projected to increase the number of career opportunities for management-level nursing and teaching positions, which often require a graduate degree.

 The online Master of Science in Nursing program at Colorado Technical University is your opportunity to earn a graduate-level nursing degree.

 Students seeking an online degree in nursing administration or nursing education can:

 - Finish your degree in as little as 18 - 20 months**